wsmoses/Tapir-Meta/README.md

     ./build.sh debinfo

-Building Tapir/LLVM and PClang can take a long time to complete, depending on the computational resources  of machine you are building on.
+Building Tapir/LLVM and PClang can take a long time to complete, depending on the computational resources of the machine you are building on.